Sequential Numbers – Statistics Unravel a Strange, Counterintuitive Reality

-Experienced lottery players are well-familiar with probability, statistics, basically everything that’s even remotely related to numbers.
-A common discussion among fellow lottery players are various strategies, approaches that eventually lead them to the much desired jackpot.
+Experienced lottery players are well-familiar with probability, statistics, basically, everything that’s even remotely related to numbers.
+A common discussion among fellow lottery players is various strategies, and approaches that eventually lead them to the much-desired jackpot.
 It was brought to my attention by a good friend of mine, that I should take a closer look at sequential numbers.

 Number sequences are part of winning lottery combinations more often than you might even suspect.
 However, I’m going to shed some light on other areas that surround this “idea” if I may say so.